Within 20 minutes

 Lovely cycling and walking trails, a playpark and café.

-Further afield there are plenty of great South Coast beaches.
-Slightly further again, you’ve the dramatic North Coast beaches, as well as Rick Stein’s Padstow, Jamie Oliver’s Fifteen and a host of child-friendly attractions.
+Further afield there are plenty of great south coast beaches.
+Slightly further again, you’ve the dramatic north coast beaches, as well as Rick Stein’s Padstow and a host of child-friendly attractions.